 Questions About Insurance for Tinnitus and Hearing Aids

-The #1 question is “Do you accept my insurance?”
-Most of the time, we do; sometimes, we don’t.
-A better question is, “Do you accept my insurance, and does it have hearing/tinnitus benefits?”
+This is the #1 question.
+Most of the time, we do.
+The more important question is, “Does my insurance have hearing or tinnitus benefits?”
 Your coverage, of course, depends on if you have a benefit for hearing on your policy.
-From our experience, the best way to handle this is to provide us your insurance information so that we can verify your benefit(s) to review at your first visit.
+From our experience, the best way to handle this is to provide us with your insurance information so that we can verify your benefit(s) to review at your first visit.

-Depending on your diagnosis and what your doctor recommends for treatment, we will then be able to review costs.
+Full testing requires approximately 60 – 90 minutes of our doctors’ time.
+Depending on your diagnosis and your doctor’s recommendation, we will be able to review costs.
 We will also be prepared to review your insurance benefits with you as it relates to our recommended treatment plan.
-We believe it is irresponsible to give “ballpark” figures before we see each patient and fully understand their needs.
+We do not give “ballpark” figures before we see each patient and fully understand their needs.

 Do you accept Medicare?

 We do!
 However, Medicare will not cover the cost of treatment for tinnitus or hearing loss.
 Many Medicare supplement plans follow Medicare guidelines and therefore do not cover treatment as well.

 Medicare will reimburse approximately $38 for an annual hearing exam.
 For us to submit the claim to Medicare, we must have a referral from your primary care physician (PCP) on file.
 We can easily give you a fax number to the clinic you wish to visit so you may request a referral from your PCP.
 They will usually fax a referral for you without having to visit them.